Fitness to study

 You can appeal any decision made by the Fitness to Study panel to suspend or withdraw you from your studies.

-To do this you should write to the University Secretary at university-secretary@bristol.ac.uk within 21 working days of the letter that told you about the suspension or withdrawal.
+To do this you should write to the University Secretary at university-secretary@bristol.ac.uk.
+You must do this within 21 working days of the letter informing you of the suspension or withdrawal.

 You should seek advice about any appeals from the Student Union's Academic Advice service.